 Nalin Lease Finance Limited (NLFL) is one of the prominent and reputable financial services company in Gujarat.
 The Company provides a wide range of fund based services including Gold Loans, Vehicle Loans; Business Loans etc. NLFL (the 'Company') is promoted by Mr. Dilipkumar Nalinkant Gandhi.
 The Company's highly qualified and experienced management team is focussed to promote a growth culture, entrepreneurship and innovation.
 Founded in 1990 as a Leasing and Investment Company, NLFL has innovated and reinvented itself time and again.
-Not only this, it has also adapted to the ever-changing business environment without losing focus on its financial services, serving over 3000 customers across business segments in Gujarat.
+Not only this, it has also adapted to the ever-changing business environment without losing focus on its financial services domain.
+Today, the Company has exponentially grown into wide range of financial services, serving over 3000 customers across business segments in Gujarat.